Last updated: 21/1/2022

 This is the fourth post in my sequence on moral anti-realism; it works well as a standalone piece.

-In my previous post, I argued that irreducible normativity may not be meaningful.
-One might hold the intuition that if our actions don’t matter in the irreducibly normative sense, they don’t matter at all.
-In this post, I’ll address the argument that as long as we believe there is a slight chance that irreducible normativity might be true, we should act as though it’s true.
+In my previous post, I argued that irreducible normativity probably isn't a meaningful concept.
+That said, some people have the intuition that, if our actions don’t matter in the sense implied by irreducibly normativity, they don’t matter at all.
+This post addresses the argument that as long as we believe there is a slight chance that irreducible normativity might be true, we should act as though it’s true.

 Huemer’s “proof of moral realism”